Monotonicity: Sliding Window

 Given an array $A$ of 0's and 1's, find the maximum number of consecutive 1's in $A$ by flipping at most k 0's.

 If k=0, the solution is straightforward.
 Increment the counter when the number is 1 and reset the counter when the number is 0.
 The largest counter is the answer.
 If k > 0, the challenge is deciding which 0's to flip.
-There are two techniques in problem-solving come: constructing a solution or enumerating and verify all possible solutions.
-Recall the P vs NP, where P is the class of problems where an optimal solution can be constructed in polynomial time, and NP is the class of problems where a possible solution can be verified in polynomial time.
-So, how can we use the verification technique here?
+There are two techniques in problem-solving: constructing a solution or enumerating and verifying all possible solutions.
+Recall the P vs NP problem, where P is the class of problems where an optimal solution can be constructed in polynomial time, and NP is the class of problems where a possible solution can be verified in polynomial time.
+How can we use the verification technique here?

-Fix $i$, find the largest $j$ where $A[i:j]$ is a solution.
+Fix $i$ and find the largest $j$ where $A[i:j]$ is a solution.
 Then increment $i$ by one and repeat.
-In each enumeration, we either increment $i$ or $j$, therefore the total number of enumerations is $O(n)$.
+In each iteration, we either increment $i$ or $j$; therefore, the total number of iterations is $O(n)$.

 1func maxConsecutiveOnes(nums []int, k int) int {